ash/raku-course/essentials/functions/function-parameters/index.md

 {% include menu.html %}

 It’s time to pass some data to a function.
-A function can take parameters, and they are listed in parentheses immediately after the name of the function.
+It can take parameters listed in parentheses immediately after the name of the function.

 ```raku
 sub greet($name) {